SolaceLabs/pubsubplus-cf-dev/README.md

 - A deployment of [BOSH](https://github.com/cloudfoundry/bosh) or [BOSH-lite](https://github.com/cloudfoundry/bosh-lite): Hosting the VMRs
 - A deployment of [Cloud Foundry](https://github.com/cloudfoundry/cf-deployment): Hosting the Solace Service Broker and Test Applications.
-- A deployment of [Cloud Foundry MySQL](https://github.com/cloudfoundry/cf-mysql-deployment): Required by the Solace Service Broker
+- A deployment of [Cloud Foundry MySQL](https://github.com/cloudfoundry/cf-mysql-deployment): Provides p-mysql service required by the Solace Service Broker
 - A [Solace BOSH Deployment](https://github.com/SolaceDev/cf-solace-messaging-deployment/): Defines and produces the bosh manifests to deploy Solace Messaging for Cloud Foundry

 <a name="operating-system"></a>